🕰️ Est. reading time: 2 minutes

 Design Buddy is a free, reader-supported publication.

-I realized that embracing ambiguity is more than just knowledge; it’s a muscle that needs training.
-It’s an attitude that needs cultivating.
+I realized that embracing ambiguity is more than just having knowledge; it’s a muscle that needs training and a mindset that needs cultivating—to feel comfortable with the uncomfortable and say, 'I don’t know, but I’ll figure it out.'

 You will do everything you need to do: switching your lens, zooming out and zooming in, adjusting your frame of the problems.
-You move forward, then go backward.
+You move forward, then backward.

 “Design thrives on tensions.
 If you let conflicting ideas coexist, you create fertile ground for opportunity.”